foodcoops/foodsoft/plugins/invoices/README.md

 - Payment method (group_order_invoices.payment_method)
 - For SEPA export: IBAN, BIC, Creditor Identifier (group_order_invoices.iban/bic/creditor_identifier)

-SEPA account holder per order group: In Admin → Order groups you can store a SEPA account holder with IBAN, BIC, mandate ID and signature date for each group.
+SEPA account holder per order group: In Administration → Order groups you can store a SEPA account holder with IBAN, BIC, mandate ID and signature date for each group.
 These data are used for single/collective direct debits.

 Example configuration in `app_config.yml` (optional – settings can also be managed via the Admin UI):